awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

-# Specifying sensitive data using Systems Manager Parameter Store<a name="specifying-sensitive-data-parameters"></a>
+# Using Systems Manager Parameter Store to secure sensitive data<a name="specifying-sensitive-data-parameters"></a>

 You can use Amazon ECS to inject sensitive data into your containers by storing your sensitive data in AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.